Food Service Manager Visa Sponsorship Jobs in Washington DC

 Which companies sponsor visas for food service managers in Washington DC?

 Large hospitality and contract food service employers are the most reliable sponsors in DC.
-Companies like Marriott, Hilton, Hyatt, Aramark, and Sodexo have filed H-1B Labor Condition Applications for food service management roles in the past.
+Companies like Marriott, Hilton, Hyatt, Aramark, and Sodexo have filed H-1B visa Labor Condition Applications for food service management roles in the past.
 Embassy-affiliated catering operations and major convention venues also hire internationally, though sponsorship practices vary by property and position level.

 Which visa types are most common for food service manager roles in Washington DC?

 The H-1B is the most commonly pursued visa for food service managers, but it requires the role to qualify as a specialty occupation, meaning a bachelor's degree in hospitality management, food science, or a related field is typically required.
 The EB-3 employment-based green card is another pathway larger employers use for experienced managers.
-TN status applies to Canadian and Mexican nationals in qualifying management roles.
+TN visa status applies to Canadian and Mexican nationals in qualifying management roles.

 How to find food service manager visa sponsorship jobs in Washington DC?